emma-sax4/emmasax4.info/_drafts/the-cuisine.md

 ---
 layout: thought
 title: Welcome to Kenya
-subtitle: Kenya Test Draft
+subtitle: 'Part 3: The Cuisine'
 categories: [ all, kenya2019 ]
 draft: true
 ---

-A test draft thought.
+Draft about the food in Kenya.